 Because construction sites are filled with heavy equipment, scaffolding, ladders, sharp tools, and chemicals, accidents happen even when employers keep the required safety measures in place, but sadly, sometimes safety is pushed aside in favor of fast results or due to lax safety protocols or negligent project managers.
 Serious injuries can be life-altering either temporarily or permanently.
 As noted by our personal injury attorneys in Chicago, injuries in construction accident claims include:

 Even less severe injuries from construction accidents can take a long time to heal and require expensive medical treatment and long recovery times.
 More serious injuries like spinal cord injuries and brain injuries can cause catastrophic changes in circumstances that impact not only the individual but their entire family.
-It’s important to speak to a construction accident attorney about the best strategy for recovering financial compensation for the damages associated with the injury, including medical expenses, lost wages, and more.
+It’s important to speak to a construction accident attorney about the best strategy for recovering financial compensation for the damages associated with the injury, including disability benefits, medical expenses, lost wages, and more.

 Most employers in Illinois are required to carry a workers’ compensation policy for the benefit of their employees who suffer job-related injuries or death.
 To be entitled to workers’ compensation benefits, two conditions must be met: the injury must have arisen from the victim’s employment and happened during their employment.

 These two conditions can sometimes be difficult to prove.
 The availability of workers’ compensation benefits is no guarantee that a claim will go through.
 The employer may refuse a claim on the victim’s pre-existing condition.
-The victim must prove that their injury was caused by a risk connected with their employment, to create a causal connection between their job and their injury.
+The victim must prove that their injury was caused by a risk connected with their employment, to create a causal connection between their job and their workplace injury.
 Depending on the type of injury you sustained, proving such a causal connection may not be easy.

-The objective of workers’ compensation is to avoid the costs associated with filing a lawsuit against an employer for injuries suffered on the job.
+The objective of workers’ compensation insurance is to avoid the costs associated with filing a lawsuit against an employer for workplace injuries suffered on the job.
 If you have workers’ compensation through your employer, your benefits will cover your medical expenses and a portion of wages lost as a result of any injury you suffer while on the job.

 There are circumstances under which you may be able to sue your employer for your injuries.
 If you can prove that your employer acted in an exceptionally egregious manner and failed to create a safe construction site, you may be able to sue.
 You may also have the right to file a lawsuit if your employer did not purchase workers’ compensation coverage as required by law.